teresafrenzies-sketch/ComfyTyra/README.md

 💫 About Me:

 I am an aspiring Programmer and Security Engineer<br>I'm reaching for my Certificate for IT specialist
-<br>Always learning!<br>- Python<br>- Tryandhackme<br>Any advice regarding the interview job process of the Tech world lmk<br>I am an aspiring Tech personel.
-All things Tech interest me but especially Cyber Security and Game Development.
+<br>Always learning!<br>- Python<br>- Tryandhackme<br>Any advice regarding the interview job process of the Tech world lmk<br> All things Tech interest me but especially Cyber Security and Game Development.
 Helping people and creating things are my two deepest passions.